 Kaiseki ryori is a traditional Japanese multi-course meal served at high-end Japanese restaurants and inns.
 Learn more about the background, the various dishes served, and etiquette tips for your next special dinner outing.

-Far removed from the daily Japanese meal served at home, kaiseki ryori is described as Japanese haute cuisine that exemplifies the finest of Japanese values—harmony, balance, and appreciation for craftsmanship.
+Far removed from the daily Japanese meal served at home, kaiseki ryori is described as Japanese haute cuisine that exemplifies the finest Japanese values—harmony, balance, and appreciation for craftsmanship.
 You may have heard or seen images of the elaborate ordeal.
 The masterful presentation of plated dishes, the nod to seasonal ingredients, and the exquisite spread of tableware.
 The tranquil setting and the most attentive hospitality.

 What is Kaiseki Ryori?